 Turnley said he parked his cruiser at the church, where he met Vernon police officer Mary Beth Hebert and the two hunters who allegedly found the container the previous week.

-The group walked up the steep hill behind the church, Turnley said, until
+The group walked up the steep hill behind the church, Turnley said, until they got to a wooden platform which held a plastic case with the materials.

 The officers looked at some of the photographs and then removed the plastic box, taking it to the Vernon Police Station.